Tshogun/Low-Latency-Internship/README.md

 healthcare_analytics
 ```

-## Raw Table
+## Raw Tables

+Example:

 ```text
 patient_v1_raw
 ```

-Raw data from Parquet files is loaded into BigQuery.
+Raw processed Parquet files are loaded into BigQuery.

 ---

-# 🧠 Metadata-Driven Architecture
+# Metadata-Driven Architecture

+One of the core design goals of the project was reducing hardcoded pipeline logic.

-Schemas are managed dynamically using metadata.
+Schemas, primary keys, partitioning, clustering, and deduplication rules are managed dynamically using metadata JSON files.

-## registry.json

-Tracks datasets and active schema versions.

-Example:
+---

+# Registry Example

 ```json
 {